bit-broker/website/content/en/docs/api-conventions/_index.md

 ---
-title: "API Principles"
+title: "API Conventions"
-linkTitle: "API Principles"
+linkTitle: "API Conventions"
 weight: 3
-description: Foundational principles which cut-across all the BitBroker API sets
+description: Foundational conventions which cut-across all the BitBroker API sets
 ---

 All the APIs within BitBroker conform to a common set of core principles.
 These are consistently applied across each API set: